Aggressive Fibromatosis | Locally Aggressive Benign | Surveillance-First Approach

 Image-Guided Cryoablation

-An increasingly used minimally-invasive option that this topic should include: image-guided percutaneous ablation - chiefly cryoablation - now sits between active surveillance and surgery for extra-abdominal desmoids.
+Image-guided percutaneous ablation - chiefly cryoablation - now sits between active surveillance and surgery for extra-abdominal desmoids, and is increasingly used where an operation would cost function.

 - Mechanism: CT- or MRI-guided percutaneous probes generate lethal ice-balls that destroy the tumour, and the visible ice-ball allows real-time monitoring of the ablation zone (high-intensity focused ultrasound, HIFU, is an alternative non-invasive thermal option).